William C. Wampler

-William Creed Wampler Sr. (April 21, 1926 – May 23, 2012) was an American businessman and Republican politician who served multiple terms in the United States House of Representatives.
+William Creed Wampler Sr. (April 21, 1926 – May 23, 2012) was an American newspaperman, businessman and Republican politician who served multiple terms in the United States House of Representatives.

 Early and family life

 Born in Pennington Gap near the center of Lee County, Virginia, on April 21, 1926, to hardware store proprietor John Sevier Wampler and his schoolteacher wife, the former Lilian May Wolfe, the child nicknamed Bill Wampler attended the public schools in Bristol, Virginia.
 He had two older brothers (John S. Wampler Sr. and James A. Wampler) and as the Great Depression ended the family had a live-in maid/lodger.

 When Wampler became old enough to enlist, he did, in the United States Navy on May 21, 1943.
 Thus, during World War II, he served as a seaman for twenty-eight months until discharged on September 29, 1945.
 He then continued as a member of the Naval Reserve, V-6 for many years.
 Using the GI Bill, Wampler resumed his education and graduated from Virginia Polytechnic Institute in Blacksburg, Virginia with a degree in political science in 1948.
 He then began studying law at the University of Virginia from 1948 to 1950, but left before receiving a degree.

-He married Mary Elizabeth Baker on August 23, 1953, in Scott, Tennessee, and they had daughter, Barbara Wampler, and a son, William Creed Wampler, Jr. (who would later represent Virginia's 40th Senatorial District) before divorcing in 1976.
+He married Mary Elizabeth Baker on August 23, 1953, in Scott, Tennessee.
+They had daughter, Barbara Wampler, and a son, William Creed Wampler, Jr. (who would later represent Virginia's 40th Senatorial District) before divorcing in 1976.
 On July 25, 1977, he remarried in the Episcopal Church in Bristol, to Mary Lee McCall Frackelton.